KVB18MS/Kalpa-Power--QR-Based-assets-Management-System/README.md

 cd KalpaPowerQRManager
 ```

-### Building the Project
+### Building the Project in Android Studio Ladybug

 1. **Open the project in Android Studio**
-   - Start Android Studio
+   - Start Android Studio Ladybug
    - Select "Open an existing Android Studio project"
    - Navigate to the cloned repository and select it

 2. **Sync Gradle Files**
    - Android Studio will automatically try to sync the project with Gradle files
-   - If this doesn't happen automatically, click on "Sync Project with Gradle Files" button
+   - If this doesn't happen automatically, click on "Sync Project with Gradle Files" button in the toolbar
+   - If you see a message about migrating to Gradle 8, click "Don't remind me again for this project"

+3. **Enable AndroidX Libraries**
+   - Verify gradle.properties contains the following lines:
+     ```
+     android.useAndroidX=true
+     android.enableJetifier=true
+     ```
+   - These ensure proper migration to AndroidX libraries

+4. **Check Safe Args Plugin Configuration**
+   - Ensure the top-level build.gradle has the navigation-safe-args-gradle-plugin dependency
+   - Verify that the app/build.gradle applies the 'androidx.navigation.safeargs' plugin

-3. **Build the Project**
+5. **Build the Project**
    - Select "Build > Make Project" from the menu
    - Or use the keyboard shortcut (Ctrl+F9 on Windows/Linux, Cmd+F9 on Mac)

-4. **Running on an Emulator or Physical Device**
+6. **Running on an Emulator or Physical Device**
    - Connect your Android device via USB with USB debugging enabled
    - Or set up an Android Virtual Device (AVD) using the AVD Manager
    - Select "Run > Run 'app'" from the menu

+### Ladybug-Specific Adjustments

+If you encounter issues with Android Studio Ladybug version, try these additional steps:

+1. **Update Kotlin Version (if needed)**
+   - If you see Kotlin version incompatibility errors, go to:
+   - "Tools > Kotlin > Configure Kotlin Plugin Updates"
+   - Select the latest stable version and apply

+2. **Update Build Tools**
+   - Go to "Tools > SDK Manager > SDK Tools" tab
+   - Make sure "Android SDK Build-Tools" is updated to the latest version

+3. **Invalidate Caches/Restart**
+   - If you still have issues, go to "File > Invalidate Caches / Restart"
+   - Select "Invalidate and Restart"

 ### Troubleshooting Common Issues

 1. **Gradle Sync Failed**
    - Check your internet connection
-   - Update Android Studio to the latest version
    - Make sure you have the required SDK components installed
+   - Try clicking on specific error messages in the "Build" tab for more details
+   - Try "File > Sync Project with Gradle Files" again

 2. **Build Failed**
    - Look at the error messages in the "Build" tab
+   - If you see "Log class not found" errors, verify android.util.Log is properly imported
+   - If you see "Contract class not found" errors, check for proper imports of ProductContract and FaultContract
-   - Ensure all dependencies are available
+   - Ensure all dependencies are available and properly synchronized
-   - Check if you have the proper JDK installation

 3. **App Crashes During Launch**
    - Check Logcat for detailed error messages
    - Verify that all required permissions are properly granted
-   - Ensure the device meets minimum API level requirements
+   - Ensure the device meets minimum API level requirements (24+)
+   - Check for database initialization errors in the logs

 ## Usage Guide